-Upon selection, the faculty member will meet with the Office of Institutional Research, Assessment, and Effectiveness to develop a goals form, including specific benchmarks for the coming year. by Faculty Senate
+Upon selection, the faculty member will meet with the Office of Institutional Research, Assessment, and Effectiveness to develop a goals form, including specific benchmarks for the coming year.

-Research Committee:
+8.11.2 Research Committee:

-Each August, the Faculty Senate will select a Research Committee.
+The Faculty Senate will select a Research Committee whose members will serve three-year terms.
+Members will be selected by Faculty Senate in August of each year.

-The committee will be made up of faculty members.
+The committee will review initial applications and renewal applications.

-The committee will include one (1) academic affairs administrator.
+The majority of the committee will be made up of faculty members and will include one (1) academic affairs administrator.

-Renewal:
+8.11.3Renewal:

-Research reassignment may be renewed for a second-year extension dependent upon the faculty member’s progress on the goals for the research or scholarly activity.
-Each year the faculty member will prepare a report that outlines their progress and will submit a copy of the report to the Academic Dean/Supervising Administrator and the ad-hoc committee.
-The ad-hoc committee and the Academic Dean/Supervising Administrator will make recommendations for continuation for another year to the Provost.
+Research reassignment may be renewed on an annual basis dependent upon the faculty member’s progress on the goals for the research or scholarly activity.
+Each year the faculty member will prepare a report that outlines their progress and will submit a copy of the report to the Academic Dean/Supervising Administrator and the Research Committee .
+The Research Committee and the Academic Dean/Supervising Administrator will make recommendations for continuation for another year to the College President.

-Up to five (5) full-time faculty members, in an academic year, may be granted reassignment time for research and scholarly activity through the College President’s recommendation and the Board’s approval in any one (1) year providing suitable replacements can be found.

 External Grants Requiring and Funding Reassigned Time:

-Faculty who win external grants that require reassigned time not paid for by the college will use a “buyout” formula.
-This will be the faculty member’s base salary divided by 30 multiplied by the number of credits for each course.
+Faculty who apply for an external grant must follow the procedures set forth within the College operating procedure for Grant Proposals (04-0406).
+Faculty who ultimately win such grants will use a “buyout” formula if the grant requires reassigned time not paid for by the college This will be the faculty member’s base salary divided by 30 multiplied by the number of credits for each course.

 Conditions